web2solutions/dhx/docs/$dhx.dataDriver.md

 - dramatically reduce HTTP requests from your client to your server

-### **Environment**

-Every database provide support for:

-- multiple tables
-- database versioning
-- indexed columns
 - multi record columns.
 Arrays.

+- indexed columns

-- primary keys
+- database versioning

-- SQL like data types: character varying, date, timestamp, text, numeric, integer
-- hot validation for data types when handling data
-- hot format and validation for input data on every synced and bound components
-- complete API on database and table level
+- complete API on database on table level